bridgetlane/dotfiles/README.md

 ```
 git clone https://github.com/bridgetlane/dotfiles.git ~/.dotfiles && cd ~/.dotfiles && rake install
 ```
+A backup of any previously existing dotfiles will be created in the folder .old_dotfiles_backup

 ### install notes
 - iterm is the [darkside](http://iterm2colorschemes.com/) theme
 - set iterm non-ASCII font to 14pt source code pro for powerline with anti-aliased selected
 - set iterm regular font to 14pt monaco with anti-aliased un-selected